mohammadhy/devops-2025/README.md

 <img width="1849" height="216" alt="pipeline" src="https://github.com/user-attachments/assets/8a4a10a6-4106-4d4d-8ecd-05678cd7b6ba" />
 4. All tools run on Docker, each with its own Ansible playbook/role.
 5. For Key Secret Management We Use Vault To Protect Our Keys.
-6. For Logging We Cover Filebeat, Logstash And Elasticsearch.
+6. For Logging We Cover
-7. For Monitoring We Cover Prometheus, Zabbix And Also We Can Sends Alerts To Mattermost.
+   - Filebeat
+   - Logstash
+   - Elasticsearch
+8. For Monitoring
+   - Prometheus
+   - Zabbix
+   - Mattermost

 ## Table of Contents